MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-version-limits.md

 :::image type="content" source="media/version-history/set-version-limits-for-a-site.png" lightbox="media/version-history/set-version-limits-for-a-site.png" alt-text="Diagram of set version limits for a site level":::

+> [!IMPORTANT]
+> - Site level Version history limits can be set using PowerShell cmdlets only.
+> - Setting site level Version history limits doesn't trim existing versions to meet the new limits.
+Additional steps are needed to [trim existing versions on a site or library.](library-version-limits.md#manage-version-history-limits-for-a-library-using-powershell)
+> - Requests to update the limits on existing libraries are processed asynchronously which can take up to 24 hours to process.
+You can review the progress of settings to update background job of all jobs that are in progress.
+> - Cancelling an in-progress job stops the update on libraries that were not processed.
+This action doesn't revert the change for document libraries where the settings update was already processed.

 ## Manage Version history limits for a Site using PowerShell